thin-edge/thin-edge.io/docs/src/howto-guides/017_apama_software_management_plugin.md

 ## Prerequisites

 The Apama thin-edge support package must be installed before you can install Apama projects on thin-edge.
-The recommended way of installing Apama support is with the Debian based distributions apt package manager.
+The recommended way of installing Apama support on Debian based distributions is with the apt package manager.
 Further details about this can be found in the thin-edge.io documentation at [Manage the software on your devices from Cumulocity cloud](https://thin-edge.github.io/thin-edge.io/html/tutorials/software-management.html).

 #### Set up the repository from which the packages will be installed